macedojleo/BDH/README.md

 	Def_critical="85"; #Set value that you want for the FS usage CRITICAL threshold.
 	Def_urgent="95"; #Set value that you want for the FS usage URGENT threshold.

-* This configuration is valid for both alerts, manually and automatic mode.
+*PS: This configuration is valid for both, manually and automatic modes.

-To configure WebHook URL to allow Slack receives messages sent by bdh, change the value of variable below:
+To configure WebHook URL to allow Slack receives messages sent by bdh process, change variable value below setting URL Webhook:

 	SlackWebHook="INSERT YOUR WEBHOOK URL HERE"

-To change the directory where bdh will write the log file, change the value of the variable below:
+To change the directory where bdh will write the log file, change the variable value below:

 	#Change here logdir (log will be generated only in daemon mode).
 	logdir="/tmp"